pengzhanbo/vite-plugin-mock-dev-server/README.md

     query: {},
     params: {},
     /**
-     * refererQuery validates the query in the url of the page from which the request originated,
+     * refererQuery validates the query parameters in the URL of the request source page,
-     * which makes it possible to modify parameters directly in the browser address bar to get
+     * which allows for direct modification of parameters in the browser address bar to obtain different simulated data.
-     * different mock data
      */
     refererQuery: {}
   },